Case Study · Food Discovery · iOS

 Account management

-Simple Settings for a Simple App
+Simple settings for a simple app

-Account settings, notification preferences and privacy controls live in a clean settings panel.
-The minimal design keeps the focus on discovering food, not navigating menus.
+Account settings, notification preferences and privacy controls all live in one clean settings panel.
+The minimal design is deliberate: the focus stays on discovering food, not on navigating menus.

 FAQ